Coping with a terminal illness

-You might not experience all of these feelings, and if you do they will not necessarily come in any particular order.
+You might not experience all of these feelings and, if you do, they'll not necessarily come in any particular order.
 Whatever you feel, you do not have to go through it alone.

 Hearing that your illness cannot be cured can be a frightening experience.
 Many people will be unable to take everything in.
-If you are alone in the consultation, ask if you can bring a relative or friend in to hear everything the doctor has to say.
-This may involve asking for a follow-up appointment so that someone can be with you.
+If you're alone in the consultation, ask if you can bring a relative or friend in to hear everything the doctor has to say.
+You may need to ask for a follow-up appointment so that someone can be with you.

 Ask the doctor what support is available to you.
-They may refer you for additional specialist palliative care alongside the care you are already receiving.
+They may refer you for additional specialist palliative care alongside the care you're already receiving.

-Your GP will also know of any local sources of support.
-Get in touch with your GP to explain what has happened and ask what help is available near you.
-This may include information services about your illness, financial benefits you may be entitled to, support groups and counselling.
+A GP will also know of any local sources of support.
+Get in touch with a GP to explain what's happened and ask what help is available near you.
+This may include:

 Find someone to talk to